Hardy Hills Farm is a small family run farm, producing holistically, pasture raised meat and vegetables.

 As a farmer our roles should expand far past producing food for the masses, into the realm of land nurturers.
 As we control most of the arable land in the world, farmers need to take it upon themselves to create a better planet.
 Most of the world’s environmental problems are caused by Agriculture over the centuries, due to mismanagement and profit driven goals.
 Instead, Agriculture is the number one weapon against climate change and environmental degradation.
 Through a change in the way Agriculture is performed and executed, positive change can happen.

-So in closing I would ask you to support your local farmers who put land and environment before profit, who heal the land instead of degrading it.
+So in closing, we would ask you to support your local farmers who put land and environment before profit, who heal the land instead of degrading it.
 As consumers you have all the power, you ultimately decide what farmers do through your support.
 Ask questions, hold farmers responsible for their actions.
 Make the World a better place.

 Thank you for taking the time to read this and learn why we got into Agriculture.